hmcts/ops-runbooks/network/palos/README.md

 # Palo Alto

-This guide aims to provide an introduction to the HMCTS Palo Alto firewalls.
+This guide aims to provide an introduction to the HMCTS Palo Alto firewalls, with some tips on how to troubleshoot.

 ### Further reading/watching
 - [GitHub Repository](https://github.com/hmcts/rdo-terraform-hub-dmz)